Political status of Nagorno-Karabakh: Canada

-Czech Republic
+Czechia

-On 27 October 2020, the municipal district of Řeporyje, Czech Republic recognized the independence of Artsakh.
+On 27 October 2020, the municipal district of Řeporyje, Czechia recognized the independence of Artsakh.

 France

 Independence of Artsakh is recognized by the cities of Alfortville, Limonest, and Vienne.
 A Bill on recognition of the Artsakh Republic was submitted to the French National Assembly on 14 October 2020.

 On 6 November 2020, the Assembly of Corsica adopted a resolution on the recognition of the Artsakh Republic.

 On 18 November 2020, the Council of Paris, the legislative body governing Paris, recognized the independence of Artsakh and called on the French government to follow.

 On 21 November 2020, the city council of Saint-Étienne recognized the independence of Artsakh, while on the same date, the Aix-Marseille-Provence Metropolis called for the French government to recognize Artsakh.
 On 24 November 2020, the city of Décines-Charpieu and the Grenoble-Alpes Métropole both called for the recognition of Artsakh by the French government.

 On 25 November 2020, the French Senate adopted a resolution calling for recognition of the independence of Artsakh.
 However, following the resolution adopted by France's Senate, a French Foreign Ministry spokesperson stated “France does not recognize the self-proclaimed Nagorno-Karabakh Republic.”

 On 1 December 2020, the Asnières-sur-Seine and Métropole Nice Côte d'Azur municipal council's called on the French Government to recognize Artsakh.

 On 3 December 2020, the National Assembly of France adopted a resolution urging the French Government to recognize Artsakh.

 Between 17 and 21 December 2020, the commune of Issy-les-Moulineaux, the department of Hauts-de-Seine, and the cities of Sarcelles, Clamart, and Montpellier adopted resolutions calling for the recognition of Artsakh.
 Meanwhile, the city of Valence recognized Artsakh's independence.